mozilla/probe-scraper/README.md

 For example, [here were the
 changes](https://github.com/mozilla-mobile/fenix/pull/1996) to make this work for Fenix, which uses Taskcluster for CI.

+Set the `dependencies_files` parameter to a list of files that change when dependencies of of the application change.
+For example, in an Android project, this would usually be all `build.gradle` files, but might include more if the build is more complex.

 ### Adding a library